 So what does making gravy and my grandma have to do with gel printing?
 Recipes make cooking easier because you’ve got a step-by-step process to follow.
 That’s what this workshop is, a step-by-step process for you to easily create complex prints.

-Along the way, you’ll build a strong understanding of how the ingredients work together (gel plates, paint and stencils) so that you can intentionally create the kinds of prints you want!
+After following the recipe a few times, you’ll build a solid understanding of how it all works together so that you can intentionally create the kinds of prints you want!

 - The steps to create an intentional composition.

 - How to know the right amount of paint to use.

 - The quick trick to avoiding paint leakage so it won’t ooze under your stencil.

 - How to know immediately which layer will show paint and which won’t because what you see isn’t always what you get.

 - And much, much more including 3 BONUSES!

 Yes indeed, there are bonuses for you!
 Three of them actually!

 Freedom and Getting Loose

 This bonus video is about freedom, that rush of creating loosely and fully letting go.
 Great words, but how do you actually do that?
 I’m sharing my number one strategy that can shift you into that place of printing with abandon, the kind of freedom that rejuvenates the soul and sparks creativity.
 This simple strategy was taught to me by a master of letting go, a little kid.